Zewo/Epoch/Modules/Mapper/README.md

 **Mapper** allows you to map data in both ways, and so it has two major parts: **in** mapping (for example, *JSON -> your model*) and **out** mapping (*your model -> JSON*).
 So the two main protocols of **Mapper** is `InMappable` and `OutMappable`.

-To use **Mapper** in it's full glory, first you need to define nested `Keys` enum. `Keys` are needed to represent keys from/to which your properties will be mapped.
-Using nested `Keys` is a win for type-safety and can save you from some painful typos:
+To use **Mapper** in it's full glory, first you need to define nested `MappingKeys` enum. `MappingKeys` are needed to represent keys from/to which your properties will be mapped.
+Using nested `MappingKeys` is a win for type-safety and can save you from some painful typos:

 ```swift
 struct City {